PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Storeman/README.md

 If they shake their head no, nothing happens.
 Put the Storeman to sleep.

 If they point at a player, if that player is evil mark the Storeman as **Poisoned**.
 Show the chosen players character token (any if the Storeman is poisoned).
 Put the Storeman to sleep.
 Mark the learned character token with **Gained Ability**.
 Mark the Storeman with the **No Ability** reminder and remove their night token from the night sheet.

+### Examples
+> The Storeman chooses the Technician, they wake later that night to choose 2 players for the Technician ability.

+> The Storeman chooses the Vessel, they learn Roamer.
+As they become poisoned as soon as they choose an evil player.

+> The Storeman chooses the Counterfeiter registering falsely due to their own ability, the Storeman learns Geologist.
+The Storeman is poisoned as the Counterfeiter registers falsely.
+The Storeman wakes later that night to choose 2 players for the Geologist ability.